Sean Spicer’s Emmy Appearance Rewarded His Lies With Fame

 "This will be the largest audience to witness the Emmys, period — both in person and around the world."

 So declared Sean Spicer, the supposed-to-be disgraced former press secretary, during a surprise guest at the Emmys last night.
-If Hollywood is a hotbed of anti-Trump sentiment, you wouldn't have none it last night.
+If Hollywood is a hotbed of anti-Trump sentiment, you wouldn't have known it last night.
 After his brief appearance making fun of the most famous time he lied to the American people, the supposedly-disgraced press secretary posed backstage for pictures with celebs.

 Gross.